 How to Overcome Weight Regain

-When patients start to regain weight, it is most often a result of consuming more calories than they are burning.
+When patients start to regain weight, and even hit a plateau, it is most often a result of consuming more calories than they are burning.
 When you aren't keeping a close look at your food intake, it is easy to consume too many calories.
 Therefore, I recommend you track your food intake and energy expenditure for a week to see where you may be slipping up.

 When you schedule a follow-up visit with your surgeon, be sure to bring this food diary so you both can go over it together.